badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 ludus blueprint apply bsl/goad
 ```

-If you already have a source registered under the auto-derived ID, pass `--id` to give the new one a distinct alias.
-The same repo can be added twice to one account this way — useful for tracking different branches of the same upstream.
+Re-adding the same source under its derived ID is idempotent.
+Use `--id` when you want a shorter name or need another registration for a different branch of the same upstream.

 ## Sharing what's in a source